haskell-perf/graphs/results/TIME-creation.md

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 103.06 times faster than Fgl
+ * Containers was 111.69 times faster than Hash-Graph
- * Alga was 2.97 times faster than Fgl
+ * Alga was 3.22 times faster than Hash-Graph
- * Hash-Graph was 1.01 times faster than Fgl
+ * Fgl was 1.06 times faster than Hash-Graph

 ## hasEdge